atferhat/FBwebsite/content/project/Connected_fork/index.md

 ---
 title: The connected Fork
 summary: |2-
   The main objective to this project is to create a fork connected to bluetooth to control different parameter during meal to better understand food disorder.
-The project use mainly arduinos component
+The project use mainly ESP32 component.
 tags:
   - Professional
-date: '2016-04-27T00:00:00Z'
+date: '2024'

 # Optional external URL for project (replaces project detail page).
 external_link: ''